 I have never considered myself a feminist.
 I don’t march.
 I don’t consider myself radical in my beliefs.
 But in this I do believe.

-I am very lucky, in my many roles, to have been a female business owner.
-And, I am very lucky, in my many roles moving forward, to be both a (step) mother and a grandmother to a lovely bunch of young girls.
-And, perhaps it is with that, or with everything that I have seen, heard, dealt with, faced, overcome, or enjoyed over the past 10 years in those many roles in this difficult business, that I just can’t imagine any reason to not embrace each and every opportunity to do just what she has asked…to not forget, to keep moving forward, and to help.
+I have worked hard and been very lucky, in my many roles – to have been a female business owner; to be a female chef in a leadership role; and, to be both a (step) mother and a grandmother to a lovely bunch of young girls.
+And so, with everything that I have seen, heard, faced, overcome, or enjoyed over the past 10 years in these many roles in this difficult business, that I just can’t imagine any reason to not embrace each and every opportunity to do just what she has asked…to not forget, to keep moving forward, and to help.

 Each day, as professional women, we are presented with opportunities for mentorship, for pooling resources, for passing along opportunities that don’t fit us – things that as a professional “person” (not even considering gender) I would hope we are all inclined to do.
 But, beyond that, it is with our buying power in which we hold a final, important amount of sway.

 How are we choosing to spend our dollars?
 Whose businesses are we choosing to support with our dollars?
 Whose ideas are we willing to invest in with our dollars?
 And whose labor are we willing to encourage with our dollars?